title: Create your minimum dapp on Tezos authors: "Benjamin Fuentes" last_update: date: 22 May 2024

 • Any Tezos-compatible wallet that supports Ghostnet, such as Temple wallet.

-2. Optionally, you can install VS Code to edit your application code in and the LIGO VS Code extension for LIGO editing features such as code highlighting and completion.
+2. Optionally, you can install VS Code to edit your application code and the LIGO VS Code extension for LIGO editing features such as code highlighting and completion.
 Taqueria also provides a Taqueria VS Code extension that helps visualize your project and run tasks.

 The tutorial application